 He found Devikra already settled in the study when he arrived.

 “There you are,” she said, waving him in.
 “Did you find out anything interesting?”

-“A few things,” Leandros said, leaning against the broad wooden desk.
-He tried not to think about the fact that a man had died in this room not twelve hours before, instead focusing on recounting what he had learned — about Lynn, about the interesting dynamic that had existed between the Councilors.
+“A few things,” Leandros said, leaning against Miskatos’ broad desk.
+He tried not to think about how a man died in this room not twelve hours before, instead recounting what he had learned — about Lynn, about the strange dynamic that existed between the Councilors.
 In turn, Devikra recounted what she had learned.

-From the gardener: the man kept to himself.
-He lived in the small house at the other end of the garden, and that was where he’d been the night of the murder.
-He cleaned the gazebo every day and had confirmed that the footprints hadn’t been there before the storm.
+From the gardener: the man lived in the small house at the other end of the garden and kept mostly to himself.
+He cleaned the gazebo every day and had confirmed the footprints hadn’t been there before the storm.

-From the cook: the cook had served Penelope’s family since Penelope was a girl, until they had both come to Histrios upon Penelope’s marriage.
-Growing up, Penelope had always been close with her father who, as it turned out, was a Unity Representative for Troas.
+From the cook: she had served Penelope’s family since Penelope was a girl.
+They had both come to Histrios upon Penelope’s marriage.
+Growing up, Penelope had always been close with her father who, as it turned out, was a Unity Representative.